FoxCouncil/videojs-max-quality-selector/CONTRIBUTING.md

 ### Making Changes

-Refer to the [video.js plugin conventions][conventions] for more detail on best practices and tooling for video.js plugin authorship.
+Refer to the [video.js plugin conventions][conventions] for more detail on best practices and tooling for this plugin.

 When you've made your changes, push your commit(s) to your fork and issue a pull request against the original repository.